 The German situation gives a mixed picture.
 In a way Germany has used all possible parameters for a sound and sustainable financing of public pension insurance.

 The choice of increased pension contribution has not been considered.
 This is mainly because the financial burden – taxes and contributions – on the wages and other income is already rather high and cannot be increased anymore.
 This also would affect international competitiveness of Germany.
-There has been a discussion on linking contributions to productivity once; but this has been sorted out; this was especially for two reasons - one being the danger for competitiveness in high technology and the other being the weakening of the contributory nature of the system and the earnings-relation of benefits.
+There has once been a discussion on linking contributions to productivity; but this has been sorted out; this was especially for two reasons - one being the danger for competitiveness in high technology and the other being the weakening of the contributory nature of the system and the earnings-relation of benefits.

 The choice of cutting benefits has been used in a number of detailed provisions.
 This was done mainly by using the system of earnings points and changing the value of non-contributory periods.

 Indirectly this was also done by using the pension value formula.
 Here it has to be pointed to the sustainability factor which takes into account the relation of number of retirees to the number of persons paying into the system.
 The demographic risks by this move is shared between the working generation and the retired.
-All this is done with a kind a legislative automatism and therefore beyond the influence of government; instead for changes the legislator – parliament – has to act.
+All this is done with a kind of legislative automatism and therefore beyond the influence of government, by contrast with changes on which the legislator – parliament – has to act.

 Another parameter used is the retirement age.
 This – like in other countries including China – has been the politically most difficult move since retirement age has something to do with planning one´s life and people view retirement as a – final – chance to just enjoy life.
-In addition there are also energy-snapping jobs that cannot be performed anymore by older workers so they wish to retire earlier.
+In addition there are also jobs with high consumption of personal energy that cannot be performed anymore by older workers so they wish to retire earlier.
 The retirement age move has been to raise it to age 67 but allow earlier retirement – but with actuarial reduction reducing the amount of benefits.
 The problem of this move is shown by the recent instruction of a retirement at age 63 without actuarial reduction for a number of years.
-This has to be seen as a political move and should not put in question the overall need to increase retirement age even more in the future.
+This has to be seen as a political move and should not put into question the overall need to increase retirement age even more in the future.

 Instead of enabling early retirement the move should be to make working longer more attractive.
 This is not only an issue of the rules of the public pension system but also of other incentives to stay in the labor market like part-time retirement or incentives for employers to employ older workers or continue to keep them in the jobs.
 Therefore consequently the latest move in Germany is that of arranging more flexibility.